Matching while Learning

-We evaluate our performance relative to a natural benchmark: the maximal rate of payoff accumulation possible if worker types are perfectly {\em known} upon arrival.
+We evaluate our performance relative to a natural benchmark: the maximal rate of payoff generation possible if worker types are perfectly {\em known} upon arrival.
 We will refer to this as the full information setting.
-In this case, {\em any} stochastic matrix is feasible as a routing matrix.
-Let $\cD$ denote the set of all stochastic matrices:
+In this case, {\em any} (row) stochastic matrix is feasible as a routing matrix.
+Let $\cD$ denote the set of all row stochastic matrices:

-Note that any routing matrix in $\cD$ is implementable by a simple policy under known worker types: given a desired routing matrix $x \in \cD$, at each time step $t$ we match a fraction $x(i,j)$ of workers of type $i$ to jobs of type $j$.
+Note that any routing matrix in $\cD$ is implementable by a simple policy if worker types are perfectly known: given a desired routing matrix $x \in \cD$, at each time step $t$ we match a fraction $x(i,j)$ of workers of type $i$ to jobs of type $j$.

-Thus, with known worker types, the maximal rate of payoff accumulation is given by the solution to the following optimization problem:
+Thus, with known worker types, the maximal rate of payoff generation is given by the solution to the following optimization problem:

 We let $V^*$ denote the maximal value of the preceding optimization problem, and let $x^*$ denote the solution (breaking ties arbitrarily).
 We further use $\cJfull$ to denote the set of fully utilized job types

-This linear program is a special case of the ``static planning problem'' that arises frequently in the operations literature (see, e.g. \cite{ata2005heavy}).
+This linear program is a special case of the ``static planning problem'' that arises frequently in the operations literature (see, e.g., \cite{ata2005heavy}).
 The problem can also be viewed as a version of the assignment problem due to Shapley and Shubik \cite{shapley1971assignment}, in which the resources are divisible.
 We denote the shadow prices associated with the capacity constraints \eqref{eq:opt2} by\footnote{Formally, the shadow prices $p^*$ are the values of the corresponding dual variables at an optimum of dual linear program \eqref{eq:dual1}\textendash\eqref{eq:dual2} stated in the appendix.} $p^* = (p^*_j)_{j\in\cJ}$.
 We prove the following fact about these prices in Appendix~\ref{apx:uniqueprices}. \begin{proposition} Under the generalized imbalance condition \eqref{eqn:genimb}, the job shadow prices $p^*$ are uniquely determined. \end{proposition} As we shall see, these uniquely defined prices $p^*$ will be key to our solution to the problem.